 ANNA: I read the first five or so volumes of this back in the day, and am glad it is getting reissued.

-MELINDA: I’m surprised to find myself really looking forward to this second omnibus!
+MJ: I’m surprised to find myself really looking forward to this second omnibus!

 SEAN: Drawn and Quarterly finally, after a long gestation period, has the first in what I hope becomes a series of books based on Shigeru Mizuki’s 60s yokai classic, Gegege no Kitaro.
 Retitled Kitaro for North America (Gegege is sort of an untranslatable sound of fear), it’s over 400 pages of 60s shonen goodness.
 For those who love all the yokai manga coming out these days, here’s the King.